top of page

 Understand and Overcome People Pleasing

-If you're constantly asking yourself "why do I people-please?" or notice you automatically say yes before checking with yourself, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why do I people-please?" or noticing you automatically say yes before checking with yourself?

 People-pleasing doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.

 What is People Pleasing?

-People Pleasing is a protective pattern where you prioritize others’ comfort, approval, or expectations over your own needs and limits.
+People Pleasing is a cognitive and behavorial pattern where you prioritize others’ comfort, approval, or expectations over your own needs and limits.
 You may say yes when you mean no, anticipate others’ reactions, or adjust yourself to avoid disappointing, upsetting, or losing connection.

 When this pattern is active, harmony feels essential.
 You may be highly attuned to others’ moods, quick to accommodate, and uncomfortable with conflict or disapproval.
 Being appreciated or needed can feel like proof of safety, while your own preferences quietly move to the background.